 Director / Producer / Cinematographer / Editor

-Matthew Heineman is an Oscar-nominated and Emmy-nominated filmmaker based in New York.
-His latest film CARTEL LAND was nominated for an Academy Award for Best Documentary Feature.
-It premiered in the U.S. Documentary Competition at the 2015 Sundance Film Festival, where Heineman won the Best Director Award and Special Jury Prize for Cinematography.
+Matthew Heineman is an Oscar-nominated and Emmy-winning filmmaker based in New York.
+His latest film CARTEL LAND was nominated for an Academy Award for Best Documentary Feature and won three Primetime Emmy Awards, including Exceptional Merit in Documentary Filmmaking and Best Cinematography.
+The film premiered in the U.S. Documentary Competition at the 2015 Sundance Film Festival, where Heineman won the Best Director Award and Special Jury Prize for Cinematography.